 • Test before sending

 If you want to find out more information about why email testing matters, take a look at this article.

-Newsletter Mistake #1 – You’re too focused on company news
+Email Newsletter Mistake #1 – You are too focused on company news

 Do you have a new website design?
-Are your sales rocketing?
-Is someone new hired?
-All of this news is great for you but not so interesting for the recipient.
-The majority of the subscribers aren’t interested in company news, so they’re not interested in reading the newsletter.
+Is someone newly hired?
+All of this news is great for you but might not be so interesting for the recipients.
+The majority of the subscribers are probably not interested in company news and so they may not find the newsletter valuable.

-Remember, the purpose of a newsletter is to provide meaningful and exciting content that will benefit the recipient exclusively.
+Remember, the purpose of an email newsletter is to provide meaningful and exciting content that will provide value to the recipients.
 Nonetheless, this is another situation where you can use the 80/20 rule.
-Take a look at this:

 Once you find the perfect balance between company news and meaningful content, you will create an exciting newsletter.
 For example, you can talk about the new hire as long as you mention why it will benefit the subscriber.
 In addition to this, you can talk about the website’s new design if it makes it easier for the subscribers to browse through it.